 Of the museums, the most interesting is the Musei d'Arte Antica (Museum of Ancient Art), which is displayed in the ducal apartments, some of which are frescoed by Leonardo da Vinci.
 Included in the collection are early paleo-Christian sculptures, the superb equestrian tomb of Bernarbò Visconti and sculpted reliefs depicting Milan's triumph over Barbarossa.
 The exhibit eloquently tells the story of the birth of Italy's first city comune through murderous dynastic and regional ambitions, which made this one of the most powerful courts in Europe.

-Free entry is offered from 2pm every Tuesday and for the last hour of every day.
+Free entry is offered every first Sunday of the month and from 2pm every first and third Tuesday.
 To tour the castle battlements and underground rooms, consider a tour with Ad Artem.